NelsonPython/Connect_IoT_Device_to_I3/README.md

 */30 * * * * /home/pi/I3-Consortium/I3.sh
 ```

 I3.sh contains the command to run AstroPiOTA_pubish.py.
-Remember to change permissions so that I3.sh will run
+Remember to include the path and to change permissions so that I3.sh will run

 ```
 sudo chmod +x